 With a legal background, Natasha has over 15 years’ experience in driving the development and implementation of strategic policy frameworks and legislative reform, in complex and sensitive regulatory and policy settings.
 This has included at the NSW Department of Premier & Cabinet, Department of Justice, and Ministry of Health.
 Natasha was also previously the head of NSW Community Justice Centres.

-Neil Spencer with 30 years of industry experience, Neil is recognized as an expert in gaming machine and gaming systems operations, technical and regulatory requirements, testing procedures, operational analysis, business improvement and VIP customer relations.
-He is widely known to gaming operators, suppliers, regulators and testing organisations in Australia, New Zealand, USA, Macau and the UK, and is often called upon for advice on procedures, operations and technical implementation issues.
+Neil is widely known to gaming operators, suppliers, regulators and testing organisations in Australia, New Zealand, USA, Macau, and the UK, and is often called upon for advice on procedures, operations and technical implementation issues.

-Paul Newson commenced in the Deputy Secretary, Liquor, Gaming & Emergency Management role in October 2016 and brings an extensive range and depth of regulatory knowledge and experience from leadership roles across a number of State and Federal organisations.
+He brings an extensive range and depth of regulatory knowledge and experience from leadership roles across a number of State and Federal organizations.

 Paul has completed the Australian Institute of Company Directors (AICD), Company Directors Course and holds a Bachelor of Arts (Politics), a Bachelor of Laws, a Master of Legal Studies, and a Master of Law & Management.